Lurux/foss-central/README.md

 - Complete the about page
 - Use magic links in ressources page (works without javascript)
 - Add separators in ressources page
-- Improve software and distros pages
+- Put legend first in software page
 - Add privacy guides

 ### Future: